 Liability on the part of the student organization may be mitigated if members of the organization take reasonable steps to prevent infractions of university regulations by their fellow members.
 Such steps will usually include clear establishment of standards (preferably in writing), documented education of members as to the standards established and documented enforcement of standards when violations occur.
 The specific steps necessary to avoid this liability (or to mitigate consequences) will vary according to the circumstances of the situation, the seriousness of the behavior, and the possible harms which could have arisen from the behavior.
 Where more serious behavior and harm is in question, the student organization has the duty to take clear and firm action that is reasonably calculated to prevent and/or cease the behavior in question.

 The duty just defined is applicable not only to members who are engaged directly in the activity, but also to members not engaged in the activity who are present or who have knowledge of the activity.
 For instance, knowledge of involvement by other members in illicit activities is sufficient to invoke culpability.
-All members must be on notice that their misdeeds may result in the sanctioning of their student organization through the Student Conduct System.
+All members must be on notice that their misdeeds may result in the sanctioning of their student organization through Student Judicial Affairs and Community Standards.

 - Alcohol or substance abuse